CrateOrg/neuman/README.md

 Simulates typing with an optional delay or from a file.
 Choose between a text string or a file path.
 Not both.

-## INCLUDED LIBRARIE REFERENCE: neuman extend
+## INCLUDED LIBRARY REFERENCE: neuman extend

 This also includes the 'neuman extend images' library.